ajanet1993/8086/Data Entry Analysis/Data Entry Analysis.md

 The 3 files linked above were all intended to be part of the same study – the investigators wanted to examine the day-night distribution of 2 species of zooplankton across multiple years.
 The type of zooplankton they studied is called rotifers generally, and specifically the genus Conochilus, in which groups of individual rotifers stick together in colonies (see http://eol.org/pages/43393/overview (Links to an external site.)Links to an external site.).
 The investigators plan to repeat this study for several more years.

 ## Problems with the Given Data
-1. Year Difference – Pond2010 file has data related to Rotifer’s species namely Cuni and Chippo for the year 2010, where as the 		other files zoop-temp and zoop-temp-main has data collected for year 2011.
+1. Year Difference – Pond2010 file has data related to Rotifer’s species namely Cuni and Chippo for the year 2010, where as the 		other files, zoop-temp and zoop-temp-main has data collected for year 2011.
 2. Pond2010 has a column ‘z’ which is undefined.
 3. Station A and Station B terms are not clearly explained.
 4. Column metrics are not mentioned.